Potential Fraud Ruining Credit

 Be vigilant about these indicators of potential credit fraud:

-- Unexpected changes in your credit score.
+- Unexpected changes in your credit score without explanation.

-- Receiving bills or loan statements for accounts you didn’t open.
+- Receiving bills or loan statements for accounts you didnāt open.

-- Calls from debt collectors regarding unknown debts.
+- Calls from debt collectors regarding debts you donāt recognize.

 Steps to Protect Your Credit from Fraud